 Data collection is the process of collecting and evaluating information or data from multiple sources to find answers to research problems, answer questions, evaluate outcomes, and forecast trends and probabilities.
 It is an essential phase in all types of research, analysis, and decision-making, including that done in the social sciences, business, and healthcare.

-During data collection, the researchers must identify the data types, the sources of data, and what methods are being used.
+During data collection, researchers must identify the data types, the sources of data, and the methods being used.
 We will soon see that there are many different data collection methods.
-There is heavy reliance on data collection in research, commercial, and government fields.
+Data collection is heavily reliance on in research, commercial, and government fields.

 Before an analyst begins collecting data, they must answer three questions first: